 If you have more than one Chase card that earns Ultimate Reward points, then you will need to select which account you want to earn points with when you log-in.
 A lot of times the payouts for each type of Ultimate Rewards account are the same regardless of which card you log-in with, but there are some times when the payouts are higher with one card or another.
-You can manually check each payout by logging in with your various Ultimate Rewards earning cards, but you can also check out HikerT’s website to see the payouts for the various cards.
+You can manually check each payout by logging in with your various Ultimate Rewards earning cards, or you can use a website like evreward.com to quickly compare.

 Once you log-in with a card that earns Ultimate Rewards, click on the “earn faster” option at the top of the screen.

 I select “Browse by Merchant” from that drop-down and then you get all of the available merchants listed in alphabetical order.